RameshDM86/introduction-to-git-ii-3.2-Ramesh/README.md

       ` git merge <branch_name> ` &nbsp; &nbsp; Merge changes from another branch into the current branch.

 * List Branches:
-      ` git branch `  &nbsp; List all branches in the repository.
+      ` git branch `  &nbsp;&nbsp;  List all branches in the repository.

 * Delete a Branch:
-      ` git branch -d <branch_name> ` &nbsp; Delete a branch if it has been merged into the current branch.
+      ` git branch -d <branch_name> ` &nbsp;&nbsp;  Delete a branch if it has been merged into the current branch.

 * Fetch Changes from a Remote Repository:
-      ` git fetch `  &nbsp; Fetch changes from a remote repository without merging.
+      ` git fetch `  &nbsp;&nbsp; Fetch changes from a remote repository without merging.

 * Set your Git username:
-      `git config --global user.name "Your Name" ` &nbsp; Configure your Git username.
+      `git config --global user.name "Your Name" ` &nbsp;&nbsp; Configure your Git username.

 * Set your Git email:
-      ` git config --global user.email "your@email.com" `  Configure your Git email address for commits.
+      ` git config --global user.email "your@email.com" ` &nbsp;&nbsp; Configure your Git email address for commits.

 ## 4 Github commands that you think you will use the most in the real project and why?
 Explain it on the readme file ##